2023 Summer School

 Grade Level: Current 9th-10th

-Speech and Rhetoric 1-2 – This course is available to rising sophomores, who want to create room in their schedule for other electives, or students that failed 1st or 2nd semester during the schoolyear.
+Speech and Rhetoric 1-2 – is available to rising sophomores, who want to create room in their schedule for other electives, or students with credit deficiencies.
 The class is offered on a first come-first serve basis and is an accelerated course, and both sessions must be taken to create room in a student’s schedule.
 The course is about the nature and power of the word in speech, writing, and even thought.
-Following upon the freshman year grammar course, this course introduces the student to the basics of the other two elements of the medieval trivium–the arts of language: Logic and Rhetoric.
-This introduction is performed in the lively context of the analysis of truly great and beautiful historical poems and speeches corresponding to the history component of the Seat of Wisdom classes.
-Students are expected to develop their ability to appreciate the unique beauty and power of language while simultaneously coming to a deeper understanding of how to break down and analyze that language to understand better its logical, aesthetic, and emotional effects.
+This course introduces the student to the basics of the other two elements of the medieval trivium–the arts of language: Logic and Rhetoric.
 Considerable time will also be given to practicing memorization and public recitation.
 Students will become more discerning readers, more precise thinkers, and more effective communicators.
 This is a required course for all sophomores but can be taken in summer before sophomore year.
 Space is limited.

 Grade Level: Current 9th-10th